alexeygumirov/mkdocs-generator/README.md

 - `--print-config, -p`: Print the default configuration settings.
 - `--backup, -b`: Backup the existing docs directory if it exists.
 If not provided, the existing directory will be deleted and a new one will be created.
 - `--scan-dir SCAN_DIR, -s SCAN_DIR`: Path to the directory to be scanned for documentation files.
 Default is the current directory.
+- `--section-name SECTION_NAME, -n SECTION_NAME`: Name of the section under 'Content' in mkdocs.yml.
+Default is "Documentation".
 - `--version`: Print the version of the script.

 ### Example